openpreserve/plato/_README.md

 ### Support

 This tool is supported by the [Open Planets Foundation](http://www.openplanetsfoundation.org).
-Commercial support is provided by company X.

 ## Develop